 You can find the great and not-to-be-missed Tony Baxter biography by Tim O'Brien on Amazon HERE and even in Kindle format for immediate download - and read! - on a Kindle, iPad, or any tablet device- with the amazon Kindle App - and for $11.81 only!

 Live from HKDL, the Opening Ceremony for Iron Man Experience happened last night and the ride officially opened today, even if it was in s...

 Disneyland Paris Book Eng or Fr Edition!

-The Christmas Special Offer for the acclaimed Disneyland Paris, From Sketch to Reality 320 pages book is launched, for the English or French edition, and copies are still available so don't miss it while it last as it is now the last copies!
+The acclaimed Disneyland Paris, From Sketch to Reality 320 pages book is still available, for the English regular edition or French Collector edition, so don't miss it while it last as it is now the last copies!
 And there is a great surprise gift coming with each order!
-The book is the perfect Christmas gift for Disney parks fan!
+The book is the perfect gift for Disney parks fan!
 Click on the book cover to have a look inside the book and to order your copy or use the Paypal button below!
-Make sure to send me an email then at: email@example.com to tell me if you order an English or French edition.
+Make sure to send me an email then at: firstname.lastname@example.org to tell me if you order an English or French edition.

 Buy the DLP Book in One Click!

 Order an updated English edition or a limited French collector edition of the Disneyland Paris book with the one-click Paypal button below for a fast and secure payment!
 The 19€ for worldwide shipping are included in the total amount before the Paypal payment.
 Make sure to choose the Paypal button which goes with the edition you want ( english or french ).
 No Paypal account?
 No problem you can pay with your credit card, send me an email at: email@example.com